DawidZZ/MarsViewer/Readme.md

-## Before starting the App make sure that all packages are installed!
+# Before starting the App make sure that all packages are installed and database is created!
-# It is reckommended to install packages in venv
+## It is reckommended to install packages in venv

+## Installing requirements

 > python -m venv venv
 > venv\Scripts\activate (windows)
 > pip install -r requirements.txt

-# Database needs to be created before starting the App
+# Creating database

 > python